malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 A more detailed analysis of the boundaries of what can be concluded through this mechanism is discussed below.

 ## Sense labelling
+tbd. rationale for why I think sense labelling is a thing. tbd. but is this necessary?

 Observation of senses
 * conscious feedback loop received as a sense
 * in contrast, working memory is not